Miguelperalta723/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an object representation of the html elements of a webpage.

 2. What is an event?

+Every interaction a user has with a site is known as an event

 3. What is an event listener?

+an event listener is a callback that is activated once a specific event occurs ob the element we put the event listener on

 4. Why would we convert a NodeList into an Array?

+to make it easy to iterate over the elements

 5. What is a component?
+a component is made of html,ccs,js resuable code

 ### Git Set up